 For many parents, the most stressful time of all is when their child is first diagnosed, or is going through the process of trying to get a diagnosis.

 You may feel completely devastated to start with, then somehow angry – ‘Why us?
 Did we do something wrong?
 Could we have done anything to prevent it?
 Or you may just feel bereft – ‘This isn’t the child I expected.
 I won’t be able to cope, I don’t want to have to cope’.
+Or you may feel confused because you were expecting a diagnosis but still feel shocked, or perhaps you were hoping for a diagnosis but still feel grief.
 But you can be sure that whatever you’re feeling – anger, despair, fear or overwhelming protectiveness – somebody has been there before and there are people who can help at this critical time.

 You may more often be at the beginning of a frustrating ongoing process of trying to work out what’s wrong and what you need to do.

 If your child is under five years of age, you should speak to their health visitor about any concerns you may have.
 They are experts in child development for under fives and they can offer you advice on a whole range of topics from breast-feeding and weaning, to potty-training and sleep difficulties.
 They can also refer you to for more specialist assessment and support if necessary.
-There are specialist health visitors and nurses based in the Seaside View Child Development Centre in Brighton and the Children’s Community and Complex Needs Team in East Sussex that offer enhanced support for families with additional needs who work with other health and education professionals to make sure that your child gets the right support and that services are coordinated.
+There are specialist health visitors and nurses based in the Seaside View Child Development Centre in Brighton and the Scott Unit Child Development Centre in East Sussex.

 You can also speak to your GP about your child’s difficulties.
 They may refer you to a paediatrician who specialises in conditions affecting children or a consultant who specialises in particular conditions or areas of the body.
 Depending on their particular difficulties, your child may also be referred to specialist health teams such as Speech and Language Therapy if they have difficulty swallowing, communicating or Occupational Therapy if they are having trouble acquiring every day skills.